Australians in Turkey

 There are approximately 12,000 Australians in Turkey.
 Of these, the overwhelming majority are in the capital Ankara (roughly 10,000), and the remainder are mostly in Istanbul.
 Australian expatriates in Turkey form one of the largest overseas Australian groups in Europe and Asia.
 The vast majority of Australian nationals in Turkey are Turkish Australians.

 A defining moment for Australians in Turkey was when the Australian and New Zealand Army Corps (ANZAC) engaged in battle in the Gallipoli Peninsula, which later became known as Anzac Cove, on the 25th of April 1915 during World War 1.
-The day of remembrance that commemorates the efforts of the ANZACs falls on 25th April every year and is known as Anzac Day.
+The day of remembrance that commemorates the efforts of the ANZACs falls on 25 April every year and is known as Anzac Day.

 Australians in Gallipoli

 The landing of Gallipoli was on the 25th of April 1915.
 Australia, New Zealand, England, and France landed at the Gallipoli Peninsula on the 25th of April 1915 with the aim of capturing the Turkish capital, Constantinople, which would force the surrender of the Ottoman Empire.
-Australia and New Zealand sent 16,000 troops, who, prior to the landing of Gallipoli, spent four and a half months training in Cairo from August of 1914.
+Australia and New Zealand sent 16,000 troops, who, prior to the landing of Gallipoli, spent four and a half months training in Cairo from August 1914.
 This was where the Australian and New Zealand forces were combined into one corps, Australia and New Zealand Army Corps (ANZAC).
 The role of the Australians during the campaign was to gain the Sari Bair range and advance on a hill, Mal Tepe.
 By the end of the first day of the Gallipoli campaign, 2,000 Anzacs had been wounded or killed.
 The Gallipoli campaign lasted eight months, which was much longer than intended.
 By the end of the eight months, the Anzacs had barely advanced from the first day of the landings.
 Though it was considered a military failure, it demonstrated "bravery, ingenuity, endurance and mateship", which are now regarded as "defining aspects of the Australian character".
 The Anzacs were evacuated from the peninsula in late December 1915 with a total of 26,111 Australian casualties, and 8,141 Australian deaths throughout the entire campaign.
 There were no deaths during the evacuation of the Anzacs.
 The battle in Gallipoli was, at the time, the greatest loss of life of Australian troops in war.

 Gallipoli Peninsula is now known as ‘Anzac Cove’ after the Turkish government officially changed the name in 1985 as per the request of the Australian government in 1984.
 As part of this agreement, the Australian Government gave the name ‘Gallipoli Reach’ to a section of Lake Burley Griffin in Canberra, and the name ‘Atatürk Entrance’ to a section of Princes Royal Harbour in Albany, Western Australia, to commemorate the first Australian convoy that left for Europe during the war in 1914.